 Comparative Economic Development

-All classes highlighted by green text and italicized can also apply to Engineering General Studies Requirements (AKA: "Double-dip").
+Italics indicate classes that can apply to Engineering General Studies Requirements (AKA,"double-dip" classes).

 *Indicates there are prerequisites.
 See bulletin for details.

 At least one class from the Culture and Business category must be a “Culture-Centered” class such as COMM 325, ANTH 225, SOCI 234,SOCI 236, SOCI 420, TECH 321 or LANG 406.

 (Two quarters of seminar are required, one prior to the international experience and one after.
 Topics classes or other appropriate classes may be substituted for classes in the religion, culture and business, or ethics requirements if approved by the Global Humanitarian Engineering Committee.)

 - A study experience in an international context (ACA, Study Abroad, etc.).